 - Declaration of Performance (DoP) – issued by the steelwork contractor

-The client or main contractor engaging the steelwork contractor should carry out due diligence before appointing any steelwork contractor who will be delivering fabricated structural steelwork to site on or after 1 July 14.
-Likewise, insurers should complete a similar due diligence process before giving Professional Indemnity insurance to a steelwork contractor who wants to CE Mark their products.
+The client or main contractor engaging the steelwork contractor should carry out due diligence before appointing them.
+Likewise, insurers should complete a similar due diligence process before giving Professional Indemnity insurance to steelwork contractors who want to CE Mark their products.

-As the BCSA has made CE Marking compliance a condition of membership after this date, simply selecting a BCSA Member will ensure compliance with the regulations.
-The client, main contractor or insurer would not need to carry out due diligence of the steelwork contractor in this case since it has already been undertaken by the BCSA as part of their membership audit.
+As the BCSA has made CE Marking compliance a condition of membership, simply selecting a BCSA Member will ensure compliance with the regulations.
+The client, main contractor or insurer would not need to carry out due diligence of the steelwork contractor in this case since it has already been undertaken by the BCSA as part of its membership audit.

 - Declared performance – ensure that the steelwork contractor meets or exceeds the Execution Class requirements for the project.

 - Base materials – the steelwork contractor is covered for welding with material strength and subgrades up to and including those declared on the Welding Certificate.
 Ensure that these are consistent with the requirements of the project.

 - Date of next surveillance – check that the certificate is still current and covers the period of the contract.

 - Notified body number – check on the EU’s Nando website to ensure that it is a valid and current number associated with the notified body named on each certificate.